 5 | Intuitive eating isn’t working for you because you feel pressured to make “healthy” choices.

 Intuitive eating was difficult for me initially because I still felt so much pressure to eat only healthy food.
 I mean, I’m a nutritionist; would people really trust me if I Instagrammed my take-out, wine nights, cookies, pizza, and potato chips?
-Wasn’t I suppose to eat healthy foods?
-This one can really trip people up because dieting and health are usually portrayed as one in the same.
+Wasn’t I supposed to eat healthy foods?
+This one can really trip people up because dieting and health are often portrayed as the same thing.
 It took me a while to realize that I could be healthy without rules and boundaries around food.
 I could be healthy even if I didn’t eat “healthy” 100% of the time.
-So while I know the benefits of whole foods and I think nutrient density is important, we need to consider the satisfaction factor and the role of self-care in developing a healthy relationship with food.
+So while I know the benefits of whole foods and I think nutrient density is critical, we need to consider the satisfaction factor and the role of self-care in developing a healthy relationship with food.

 Intuitive eating is a way to connect with your body.
 It’s a set of tools, not another set of rules.